wisq/minecraft-scripts/README.md

 Monitoring
 ----------

-The `monitor.rb` script (and `mc-monitor` runit service) are designed to connect to the `input` FIFO above and issue informational commands, then parse the output and send the results to [DataDog](http://datadoghq.com).
-They assume you have a DataDog agent already running on your machine.
+The `monitor.rb` script (and `mc-monitor` runit service) are designed to connect to the `input` FIFO above and issue informational commands, then parse the output and send the results to [Datadog](http://datadoghq.com).
+They assume you have a Datadog agent already running on your machine.
 If you don't, they'll sit there running their commands, but the output will go nowhere.

 Currently, this script alternates between running `forge tps` to get tick timing data, and `list` to get a list of players.

-For each dimension (plus overall), it will log and report to DataDog how long the tick took, and how many ticks are running per second.
-I've got a DataDog alert that goes off whenever ticks-per-second drops below 20.
+For each dimension (plus overall), it will log and report to Datadog how long the tick took, and how many ticks are running per second.
+I've got a Datadog alert that goes off whenever ticks-per-second drops below 20.

 It also logs how many players are online, who they are, and whether the players are "unattended" (no ops online).
 I have an alert on "unattended" just so I know when my friends log in and I can go join them. ;)